I will draw thorns

 Anisga ya Tsunsdi

-Anitsutsa - The Boys
+Anitsutsa - the Boys

 Asgaya Gigagei

-Atagâ'hï, The Enchanted Lake
+Atagâ'hï, the Enchanted Lake

 Atsi la-wa I